esc_sql() WP 2.8.0

 esc_sql( $data );

-- $data(string/array) (required)
+- $data(string|array) (required)

-- Unescaped data
+- Unescaped data.

 Examples

-$name = esc_sql( $name ); $status = esc_sql( $status ); $wpdb->get_var( "SELECT something FROM table WHERE foo = '$name' and status = '$status'" );
+$name = esc_sql( $name ); $wpdb->get_var( "SELECT * FROM table WHERE foo = '$name'" );

-The same using $wpdb->prepare()
+The same using $wpdb->prepare():

-$wpdb->get_var( $wpdb->prepare( "SELECT something FROM table WHERE foo = %s and status = %s", $name, $status ) );
+$wpdb->get_var( wpdb->prepare( "SELECT * FROM table WHERE foo = %s", $name ) );

 Notes